openedx/edx-platform/doc/xml-format.md

 * `problem` -- a problem.
 See elsewhere in edx4edx for documentation on the format.
 * `problemset` -- logically, a series of related problems.
 Currently displayed vertically.
 May contain explanatory html, videos, etc.
 * `sequential` -- a sequence of content, currently displayed with a horizontal list of tabs.
 If possible, use a more semantically meaningful tag (currently, we only have `videosequence`).
 * `vertical` -- a sequence of content, displayed vertically.
+Content will be accessed all at once, on the right part of the page.
+No navigational bar.
+May have to use browser scroll bars.
+Content split with separators.
 If possible, use a more semantically meaningful tag (currently, we only have `problemset`).
 * `video`  -- a link to a video, currently expected to be hosted on youtube.
 * `videosequence` -- a sequence of videos.
 This can contain various non-video content; it just signals to the system that this is logically part of an explanatory sequence of content, as opposed to say an exam sequence.